|Overall Rating||Liked it!|

 Uneven Terrain: We actually like the Jones Mountain Twin better here with uneven terrain than the Jones Ultra Mountain Twin.
 Both are a bit sluggish turning through the bumps but the MT handles the crowded messy resort snow a bit better than the UMT.

-Powder: There is very good directional float with the 3.5″ of set back on board with a 22.75″ stance width combined with the rocker in the nose but it’s also pretty strong if you want to center it up so it’s a pretty versatile powder ride.
+Powder: There is a very good directional float with the 3.5″ of set back on board with a 22.75″ stance width combined with the rocker in the nose but it’s also pretty strong if you want to center it up so it’s a pretty versatile powder ride.
 It’s no powder specialist but like any good all mountain board it’s competent almost anywhere ad powder is no exception.

 Buttering: For the flex, you would think the Jones Mountain Twin would be tough to butter but it’s pretty easy and fun.